 Chattahoochee River

-This state park protects miles of river frontage.
-Because of this, it is a popular place for boating, fishing, paddling, kayaking, and canoeing.
+This state park protects 5 miles of the Chattahoochee River.
+Because of this, it’s become a popular place for boating, fishing, paddling, kayaking, and canoeing.

-Tubing on this part of the Chattahoochee is not recommended, however, due to the deep waters, few access points, and limbs and debris.
+The park recommends against tubing on this part of the Chattahoochee due to the deep waters, few access points, and tree limbs and debris.

 Chattahoochee Bend State Park Facilities